cohere-ai/samples/arxiv-opensearch-cohere/README.md

-# Cohere / Opensearch implementation
+# Cohere / OpenSearch implementation

-The following steps outline how a user would perform vector search with Cohere and Opensearch.
+The following steps outline how a user would perform vector search with Cohere and OpenSearch.
 Starting with spinning up a local OpenSearch instance and how a user would store Cohere embeddings in an OpenSearch index, and then explaining the methods for retrieval using these embeddings.
 Note, these instructions are based on OpenSearch v2.5.0.

 ## Step 1: Spin up an instance of OpenSearch